samclane/LIFX-Control-Panel/README.md

 Starting the program takes a moment, as it first must scan your LAN for any LIFX devices.

 # Running the source code
-To install the dependancies, run `pip install -r requirements.txt`.
+To install the dependencies, run `pip install -r requirements.txt`.
 PyHook3 has given me some grief installing from pip in the past, but your millage may vary.

 To run the code from source, simply run `python gui.pyw` from the command line.
 To run with "Dummy" devices included,